On decoder-only architecture for speech-to-text and large language model integration: Our approach

 \textbf{Instruct learning} For each training sample, we prepend a text prompt that briefly describes the task, e.g., ``$\mathtt{audio}$ $\Rightarrow$ $\mathtt{English}$'' and ``$\mathtt{transcribe}$ $\mathtt{the}$ $\mathtt{audio}$ $\mathtt{into}$ $\mathtt{English}$''.
 The text prompt are sampled from a pre-defined list, where some prompts contains the source language ID following the format ``$\mathtt{translate}$ $\mathtt{[source]}$ $\mathtt{audio}$ $\mathtt{into}$ $\mathtt{English}$''.
 During evaluation, we fix the text prompt as ``$\mathtt{translate}$ $\mathtt{the}$ $\mathtt{audio}$ $\mathtt{into}$ $\mathtt{English}$'' for all testing samples.

 \textbf{LoRA fine-tuning} On top of the proposed model, we apply the LoRA to four attention matrices in each layer of the LLaMA Transformer (e.g., $W_q, W_k, W_v, W_o$).
-The entire system is trained with cross-entropy loss between the LM output and the reference text.
-To stabilize the training, we adopt a two-stage training scheme here which means we train the audio encoder first with the CTC compressor and LLaMA frozen and then introduce LoRA to the well-trained model and perform the second stage optimization.
+To stabilize the training, we adopt a two-stage training scheme which means we train the audio encoder firstly with the CTC compressor and LLaMA frozen and then introduce LoRA to the well-trained model and perform the second stage optimization.
+The entire system is still trained with cross-entropy loss between the LLM output and the reference transcription sequence on the same training data.

 \textbf{From-scratch training} To further explore the potential of decoder-only architecture as a foundational architecture for speech modeling, we also include a ``from-scratch" training of a decoder-only architecture.
 Here, we replace the text prompt, audio encoder, and CTC compressor with a randomly initialized convolutional 2D encoder.
 We also replace the pretrained LLaMA network with a much smaller randomly initialized autoregressive network.
 This architecture is shown in Figure 2.
-We also add an $\langle \text{SOS}\rangle$ token at the end of the acoustic sequence to indicate the starting of the generation.
-In this case, the generation of the text sequence $\mathbf{y}$ with a decoder-only model is conditioned purely on audio signal $\mathbf{x}$ and previously generated text sequence:
+We add an $\langle \text{SOS}\rangle$ token at the end of the acoustic sequence to indicate the starting of the generation.
+In this case, the generation of the text sequence $\mathbf{y}$ with a decoder-only model is conditioned purely on audio signal $\mathbf{x}$ and previously generated text sequence $\mathbf{y}_{<n}$:

 where $\Theta_\text{DEC}$ refers to the parameters of the decoder model.